Old age indictors

-As we get older, sharing information about our bodies, even the most private, doesn’t seem to bother us.
-I had a cousin who started talking louder as she was losing her hearing.
-One day while having lunch in the local small-town cafe, she confided to a friend about how dry her vagina was getting.
-Everyone in the restaurant got that private information about her discomfort, even the cook, and the dishwasher, way back in the kitchen.
+As we get older, sharing information about our bodies and health, even the most private things, do not bother us.
+I had a cousin who started talking louder as her hearing got progressively worse.
+One day while having lunch in the local small-town cafe.
+She confided to a friend across the table about how dry her vagina was starting to get.
+Everyone in that restaurant got that bit of information about her discomfort, even the cook and dishwasher way back.

-When you said hello to her, you would be careful not to ask, “how are you today” unless you planned on spending a lot of time listening to her reply.
-One morning she announced, “I LOST MY HEARING AID.”
-They could not find that hearing aid anywhere in her small apartment.
+When you said hello to her, you were always careful not to ask, “How are you today,” unless you planned to spend a lot of time listening to her reply.
+One morning she announced I lost my hearing aid she had her friend searched, but they could not find that precious hearing aid anywhere in her small apartment.
 She said, “I HAD IT WHEN I WENT TO BED .”
-Later at coffee, she said, “OH MY, I thought my cat coughed up a hairball last night on my pillow, and I flushed it down the toilet.”
-It must have been my hearing aid!
+Later at coffee, “Oh my,” I thought my cat coughed up a hairball last night on my pillow, and I flushed it down the toilet, “that must have been my hearing aid.”

 Then the old ticker develops problems.
 Hey Doc, what do you mean, no salt?
 My grandfather lived to be ninety-six without heart trouble, and he covered everything was salt.
 Doc says, ‘he sure was lucky’ you have high blood pressure.
 Now about your new diet, no salt, carbohydrates, saturated fat, sugar, caffeine, etc.

-My hearing is still excellent, one thing that I can’t understand is why my wife keeps talking lower and lower all the time.
-The only time I can hear her real good is when she says,” DID YOU TAKE YOUR PILLS?”
+My hearing is still excellent.
+I can’t understand why my wife keeps talking lower and lower all the time.
+I can only hear her real good when she says,” DID YOU TAKE YOUR PILLS?”